tapas4java/generator-ng-appgen/README.md

 The project will include a ready-made Grunt build that will:

 * Build all the LESS files into one minified CSS file.
-* Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your partials into Javascript.
+* Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your templates into Javascript.
 * Uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) to preprocess all Angular injectable methods and make them minification safe.
 Thus you don't have to use the array syntax.
 * Concatenates and minifies all Javascript into one file.
 * Replaces all appropriate script references in `index.html` with the minified CSS and JS files.